 The challenge for HD is that its bank is unable to issue the $200,000 bond because HD is almost fully drawn on its lending facility.
 If it cannot issue the bond, then it will not be able to receive the advance payments from Export Cut and therefore unable to finance this sub-contract.

-HD’s bank refers them to the New Zealand Export Credit Office (NZECO) to see if they qualify for its General Contract Bond Guarantee.
+HD’s bank refers them to the New Zealand Export Credit (NZEC) to see if they qualify for its General Contract Bond Guarantee.

-NZECO’s General Contract Bond Guarantee is provided to a Bank or Bond Provider to help a company provide a bond without tying up additional credit facilities.
-NZECO takes on the risk that the New Zealand firm will be able to successfully perform their contract.
+NZEC’s General Contract Bond Guarantee is provided to a Bank or Bond Provider to help a company provide a bond without tying up additional credit facilities.
+NZEC takes on the risk that the New Zealand firm will be able to successfully perform their contract.

-While NZECO typically only supports exporters, it has the ability to support NZ firms that are supplying goods or services integral to an exporting firm’s delivery of exports.
+While NZEC typically only supports exporters, it has the ability to support NZ firms that are supplying goods or services integral to an exporting firm’s delivery of exports.